-There are many different types of passenger lifts including both traction and hydraulic lifts as well as disabled lifts and platform lifts but the most common request from out clients is for a DDA compliant lift.
+There are many different types of passenger lifts, including both traction and hydraulic lifts, as well as disabled and platform lifts.
+The most common request from out clients is for a DDA-compliant lift.
 These too are available in many forms but some key elements of the legislation to be aware of are:

 - Lift doors must be automatic

 - Door dwell time should be between 2 and 20 seconds

 - A mirror must be in the lift car to enable wheelchair users to see any obstacles behind them

 - Levelling accuracy must be within 20 mm